paulvpop/automated-multi-certificate-generation-and-email-sending/workflow.md

 ### Step 13

-Make sure that there is nothing in the 'Email Sent' column.
+Make sure that there is nothing in the 'Email Sent' column. **Note that you can only send 100 emails in this manner per day using free Gmail**

 When the following screen pops up, add the subject line there and run it:
 <img width="709" height="340" alt="Screenshot from 2025-11-20 23-56-26" src="https://github.com/user-attachments/assets/e8d700da-7852-444e-ad3a-f8f64e86b3a1" />